-Following the success of their 2011 album Belong, New York indie-popsters are back on the move.
-Set to play Ruby Lounge on the 15th October.
+Following the success of their 2011 album Belong these New York indie-popsters are set to play Ruby Lounge on the 15th October.

 By Manchester's Finest | September 19th '12